Dentistry

 Work experience

-A dentistry degree has a practical element that develops your clinical and technical abilities.
-Although additional work experience isn't essential to improve your chances of getting a job, a few weeks of work shadowing or experience within a dental practice can show your commitment to the role.
+During your dentistry degree, you'll develop clinical and technical abilities through practical work placements.
+Although you don't need additional work experience, a few weeks of work shadowing or experience within a dental practice can show your commitment to the role.
+You may also get the opportunity to take part in research projects through a summer internship.

-Some degrees offer the chance to intercalate.
-This involves spending a year studying a science or another healthcare subject between your second and third year of studies.
+You may have the opportunity to study for an intercalated degree.
+This involves spending a year studying for a BSc in a related subject between your second and third year of studies.
 It can help to develop your area of interest and focus the direction of your career.

-Many dental students contribute to charities offering oral healthcare advice to the community.
-Volunteering will enhance your transferable skills such as communication and team work, as well as building your self-confidence.
+Many dental students undertake some voluntary work with charities by offering oral healthcare advice to the community.
+Volunteering will enhance your transferable skills, such as communication and teamwork, as well as build your self-confidence.

 It's also useful to join the British Dental Association (BDA) as a student member.
 This gives access to its journal, student magazine, dental library and e-books.